Historic 1925 Schoolhouse

 Appalachian Heritage Kitchen Sponsored by Food City

 Our commercial kitchen is fully equipped to efficiently serve guests a variety of complex hot meals.
 Food can be conveniently distributed through a passthrough window or plated directly in the dining hall.
-Featuring a six-burner range, dual propane ovens, stainless steel prep areas, an ice machine, coffee percolators, pantry, and basement freezers, this kitchen is ready for extended, full-service meal preparation.
+Featuring a six-burner range and griddle, dual propane ovens, stainless steel prep areas, an ice machine, refrigerators, coffee percolators, pantry, and basement freezers, this kitchen is ready for extended, full-service meal preparation.

 Sidney Rose and Palmer Fant Classroom